Roman Era in Derby 2017

 But even as the Auxilia swept their opponents away, the enemy cavalry, having overrun the by-now almost totally eliminated Ostrogoths swept forward into the second line of Gothic bowmen.
 Not a good look at all for the loosest of loose formation infantry caught in the open.

-After giving sacrifices to Marc Anthony's Iberian underfloor heating system, the Decadent Legionaries however were proving to have a surprisingly positive contribution to the battle - standing firm against the Gothic foot charge initially, now they were grinding forwards and pressing their advantage as the enemy troops simply ran out of steam against their well organised resistance.
+As if reading the runes at the altar of Emperor Trajan's Iberian right arm, the Decadent Legionaries however were proving to have a surprisingly positive contribution to the battle - standing firm against the Gothic foot charge initially, now they were grinding forwards and pressing their advantage as the enemy troops simply ran out of steam against their well organised resistance.
 The battle was now very finely poised indeed, with both sides staring with one eye fixed on both the abyss of defeat and the pinnacle of victory!

 And, with the shattered and exhausted remnants of both armies almost literally dead on their feet (and hooves) that duality transpired - a mutual destruction had taken place, with neither side able to maintain enough coherence to last unbroken to the end of the game!